slugflow/slugflow.github.io/_posts/2021-03-11-blog-convex_opt.md

 > Let $Q(x_1, x_2,..., x_n)=\boldsymbol{x}^TA\boldsymbol{x}$ be a quadratic form in n variables, $A$ is an sysmetric matrix, then:
 > * $Q$ is convex/concave $\iff$ $A$ is positive/negative semidefinite
 > * $Q$ is strictly convex/concave $\iff$ $A$ is positive/negative definite
+### Quadratic programming (QP)
+General form of QP:
+$$\underset{x} {\text{min}} \quad x^TGx+x^Tc$$
+subject to:
+$$a_i^Tx=b_i, i \in \mathcal{E}$$
+$$a_j^Tx \geq b_j, j \in \mathcal{I}$$
+i.e., a quadratic objective and linear constraints.

+With KKT conditions, we can find the optimal solution by solving the linear equations (the derivative of quadratic equations).
+There exist efficient solvers for linear equations, thus QP is popular and important??

+### Sequential Quadratic Programming (SQP)
+SQP is a special case of SCP.
+Core idea: approximation by QP, and iteratively solve a sequence of QP until convergence.
+1. At the current solution, approximate the objective with a quadratic function (if it is not), and linearize the nonlinear constraints (keep the linear ones).
+In addition to the original constraints, we have the trust region constraints to ensure the approximation is reasonable.
+2. Solve the approximated QP to obtain a new solution, the solution is the start for the next iteration.
+3. Repeat (1) and (2) at the new solution until some convergence criteria is satisfied.

 ### Convex optimization:
 1. Objective function is convex.